top of page

 You may have heard about this project from friends, in the newspaper or on a flyer, but what does it mean for you and your community?
 Below we will try our best to answer any questions that you may have.
 If you still have questions please email us at asabgproject@gmail.com.

-• Why are the PSC and ASABG partnering on this effort and what are our guiding principles?
+Why did the PSC and ASABG partner on this effort and what were your guiding principles?

 The Preservation Society of Charleston leverages their expertise and funds to advocate for the preservation and protection of important historical sites in the Charleston area, which includes Black Burial Grounds.
 The Anson Street African Burial Ground Team has been working on African descendant burial sites since 2013.
 La'Sheia Oubré and Joanna Gilmore are committed to serving the African American communities of the Charleston area by encouraging individuals to participate in the stewardship of these important sites.

 Together we are stronger.
-We aim to foster an open dialogue about the preservation of burial grounds, the process of mapping these sites, and how the community can be involved in the documentation process, as well as determining the project outcomes.
+We aimed to foster an open dialogue about the preservation of burial grounds, the process of mapping these sites, and how the community could be involved in the documentation process, as well as determining the project outcomes.

-This project will especially benefit the descendants of African American individuals buried in the City of Charleston because it will allow grave sites to be documented and better protected from development.
+This project benefits the descendants of African American individuals buried in the City of Charleston because it will allow grave sites to be documented and better protected from development.
 The information about each burial ground will be stored and used for planning purposes by the City of Charleston City Planning Department, which may also be made publicly accessible with the consent of descendants.

 bottom of page